The combination of cut quality, productivity, operating cost, and versatility make plasma arc cutting today’s most popular industrial cutting process.

 How does plasma cutting work?

 - Power supply – A constant current DC power source.
 The open circuit voltage is typically in the range of 240 to 400 VDC.
-The output current (amperage) and overall kilowatt rating of the power supply determines the speed and cut thickness capability of the system.
+The output current (amperage) and overall kilowatt rating of the power supply determines the speed and cut thickness capability of the plasma cutter.
 The main function of the power supply is to provide the correct energy to maintain the plasma arc after ionization.

-- Arc starting circuit – In most liquid-cooled torches of 130 amps and higher, this is a high frequency generator circuit that produces an AC voltage of 5,000 to 10,000 volts at approximately 2 MHz.
-This voltage creates a high intensity arc inside the torch to ionize the gas, producing the plasma.
+- Pilot arc starting circuit – In most liquid-cooled torches of 130 amps and higher, this is a high frequency generator circuit that produces an AC voltage of 5,000 to 10,000 volts at approximately 2 MHz.
+This voltage creates a high intensity pilot arc inside the torch to ionize the gas, producing the plasma.
 Rather than the high frequency starting circuit above, air plasma torches typically use a moving electrode, or “blowback start” technology to ionize the gas.

 - Torch – This serves as the holder for the consumable nozzle and electrode, and provides cooling (either gas or water) to these parts.
-The nozzle and electrode constrict and maintain the plasma jet.
+The nozzle and electrode constrict and maintain the plasma arc.

 Plasma cutting software